-Raise $1000 for cancer research in Perth at the Harry Perkins Institute of Medical Research.
+Raise much needed funds for WA women’s cancer research at the Harry Perkins Institute of Medical Research.

 Walked 2019, 2018 and 2017

 I walk for my mum who passed away from cancer in 2016.
 I created a team called ‘Con Mama’, which means ‘with mum’ in Spanish.
 When I walk, I feel like my mum is walking with us.
 She was the best mum in the world.
 She was only 60 when she passed away.
 I miss her so much, I miss her every day.
 I was in a lot of pain when my mum passed and focusing on the walk and doing something for her really helped.
 I hope to stop other mums from dying of cancer but that can only happen with more research..

 Walked in 2019 for his partner who was undergoing treatment

 I am walking for my partner who is currently battling cancer.
 I am also walking for the many other women in our lives who have been and will be affected by cancer.
 It’s great to walk with a group of people all fundraising and raising awareness for women’s cancer. $1000 can seem like a lot (and yes it is!) but you’d be surprised how quickly you’ll reach your target because the cause is so important!
 Raising money for research gives me hope that we can make some real leeway in finding better treatments to eventually cure cancer.

 Walked 2019, 2018, 2017, 2016, 2015 and 2014

 I started the walk for a personal fitness challenge and got addicted!
 Many years later, this walk means so much more to me than a way to stay fit.
 You see I lost my aunt to cancer.
 She loved walking and getting out and about and so I now walk for her.
 In a way, I walk for all of those who can’t.
 And I look out for those people wearing a pink lanyard – the ones who are currently battling cancer or who are a survivor and I spend some time alongside them.
 Thinking about my darling aunt.